 Amber Hsu (徐碧莉//xúbìlì) is a Chinese-born, US-raised, UK-based writer, filmmaker, poet, and visual artist.

-She has written for the BBC, the Royal Court Theatre, Islington Youth Theatre, Orange Tree Theatre, and National Theatre Studios.
+She has written for the BBC, the Royal Court Theatre, Islington Youth Theatre, Orange Tree Theatre, and National Theatre Studio.

 She is currently under commission with the Royal Shakespeare Company to adapt a collection of Ovid’s tales for young audiences and works from Chinese Classics.

 Amber’s short script The Match Girl was produced by BBC3 in 2016 for their groundbreaking series #TheBreak.
-She was also named to the BBC‘s New Talent Hotlist in 2017.
+She was also named on the BBC‘s New Talent Hotlist in 2017.